Managing diabetes is a journey that requires a good navigation system.

 A favorite saying in my state of Minnesota is that we have two seasons . . . winter and road construction.
 So if you are taking a trip in Minnesota there is a good chance you might run into detours or bad roads depending on the season.

 You might run into road blocks when trying to changing your diet or exercise habits also.
 Family commitments, finances, job stress, illness are all common road blocks to making lifestyle changes.
 Don’t give up.
 That is simply life happening.
-Figure out a way to get around the road blocks or take an alternate route.
+Your diabetes roadmap needs to include ways get around the road blocks or alternate routes.
 Get support from a group, other family members, friends, or hire a diabetes coach.

-I recently ran into a road block with my 5K training . . . my own motivation.
+Years ago I thought I would try becoming a “runner”.
+I started the couch to 5K program on my treadmill and did well for a few weeks.
+Then I hit a road block.
 I lost interest when I got up to running 20-25 minutes on the treadmill and soon I just quit.
 At first I felt like a failure but then I realized that I was still motivated to exercise but just not THAT type of exercise.
-All I had to do was revise my exercise routine to be interval training with a variety of different types of exercise instead and now I am back on track.
+All I had to do was revise my exercise routine to be interval training with a variety of different types of exercise instead and I got back on track.

 Rumble Strips Help Keep You on the Right Path

 What are the rumble strips of diabetes?
-What is it that lets you know when you are going the wrong direction and diabetes is getting out of control?
+What lets you know when you are going the wrong direction and diabetes is getting out of control?

 Are You Ready for a Diabetes Road Trip?

+Set up your diabetes roadmap for a smooth journey.
 Decide on your destination.
 Map your route.
 Find ways to get around the roadblocks.
-Use your rumble strips to keep you on track.
+Use your “rumble strips” to keep you on track.